 In most cases, if you just forgot one pill, you should take the pill that you missed ASAP to get back on track and ultimately prevent pregnancy, Dr. Shirazian says.
-It's safe to take two pills in a day if you need to, but the pill is definitely designed to be taken daily, so don't get in the habit of doing it.
+It's safe to take two pills in a day if you need to, but the pill is definitely designed to be taken daily, so don't get in the habit.
 Doubling up generally makes up for a missed day whether you're on a combination birth control pill or a progesterone only pill, according to the Mayo Clinic.
 But it's also a good idea to keep in mind where you are in your cycle before you pop that extra pill — especially if you've missed more than one.

 Obviously, if you're on a pill that has a row of inactive pills during the week that you get your period, nothing is going to happen if you forget to take one of them, according to the Mayo Clinic.
 Those pills are often called "sugar pills" or "placebo pills," because they don't contain any hormones or active ingredients, according to the American Congress of Obstetrics and Gynecology.
 You just have to make sure you know which day to start your next new pack of pills, but otherwise, you can skip them.
 If you're on a progesterone-only pill, though, then you won't have a week of inactive pills, so it's crucial to take each pill every single day, for your whole cycle.